Q - Does a piano have to be tuned to concert pitch (A-440 cycles-per-second standard)?

 Q - What happens when there is a broken string?

-A - Sometimes a string was broken before I was called.
-Other times, during the tuning process, a weak string will break regardless of how carefully it is adjusted by the tuner.
-It is nearly impossible to break a good string during tuning.
+A - Sometimes a string was broken before the tuner was called.
+Other times, a weak string will break regardless of how carefully it is adjusted.
+It is quite unlikely that a string will break during tuning unless it had an inherent weakness in the material component or one that has deteriorated over time.

-There are two solutions, one is to replace the string.
+There are two solutions when a broken string is encountered.
+One is to replace the string.
 The other is to splice the string.
 There is a process by which a tuner can splice a short piece of new string onto the broken string.
 If done correctly, the string will be stable, stay in tune, and not easily break again.
-When one of the thick double-wound bass strings break, a splice is generally the best solution.
+When one of the thick double-wound bass strings break, a splice is a good solution at least as a temporary fix.
 For the treble strings they are often replaced with a new one.
 Most tuners carry new strings with them and can match up the correct size.
 Strings size goes from size 13 up to 22 with increments of 1/2 sizes.
-The tuner has a gage to determine the size of the broken string that will be replaced with the same size.
+The tuner has a gage to determine the size of the broken string so it can be replaced with a string of the same size.

 In the treble section, a string/wire starts at a tuning pin and loops around a hitch pin, at the other end, and comes back around another tuning pin.
 In other words, if one treble string breaks, you have actually lost two strings.
 (There are several piano models where this is not the case and each string is individually tied.
 But in most pianos treble strings loop back to the next tuning pin.)

 A new bass string is more expensive and must be custom made.
 The tuner/technician takes measurements to order the custom string replacement.
 After a string is replaced with a new one, the new string will go out of tune quickly.
-This either requires return visits to keep tuning up that one string, or, some tuners will leave the replaced string muted (not sounding) and plan to remove the mute/felt and retune the string at the next regular tuning.
+This either requires return visits to keep tuning up that one string, or, some tuners will leave the replaced string muted and plan to remove the mute/felt and retune the string at the next regular tuning.
+Muting the new string may be a resonable temporary solution when there is more than one string for that note.
 String splicing does not have this problem which makes it a good alternative if the speaking length of the broken string is strong enough to allow this splicing process.
 (Note: some tuners have a "universal set" of replacement bass/double-wound strings that can be cut and the windings uncoiled to the proper length for an immediate on-site replacemet.
 However, GR Horst has found these to be unacceptable in sound and qualily.
 Therefore, a custom string replacement is his option of choice.)

 Q - What does the middle pedal do, and should I be concerned about having a middle pedal?